This post is a guide to things to do in London for Christmas 2023, written by a team of local tour guides from Free Tours by Foot.

 If you're visiting the UK during the holiday season, you absolutely must visit a Christmas market!

 London boasts a huge variety of Christmas markets, including some that are more quaint and traditional, as well as others that are very big and modernized.

 You can see a long list of the best Christmas markets in London here, but below the video, we list our favorites.

 - Winter Wonderland in Hyde Park is the biggest Christmas market in London.
 Though it can get overcrowded on the weekends, it's absolutely worth seeing for the production value alone.

 - Southbank Centre Christmas Market is conveniently located along the River Thames and features traditional chalets selling holiday trinkets, traditional German food, and mulled wine.

-- Tower of London - Did you know that you can go ice skating in the shadow of London's oldest fortress!
-Mulled wine and baileys is served nearby to keep you warm in between skates.
+- Tower of London - Did you know that you can go ice skating in the shadow of London's oldest fortress?
+Mulled wine and baileys are served nearby to keep you warm in between skates.

 - Natural History Museum - This is another fantastic location set in front of the beautiful Natural History Museum.